alexandrosgkesos/sf-s3uploader/README.md

 # File uploader
 ## Abstract
-This is an AWS serverless "file uploader" app that can be built and destroyed on demand.
+This is an AWS serverless "file uploader" app, that utilizes AWS Lambda, S3, IAM, Cloudwatch services.

-Created mainly with Terraform(TF) code, some Bash scripts
+Created mainly with Terraform(TF) code, some Bash scripts and <placeholder> for the Lambda code.

 ## Setting up the Environment
 setup_env.sh - Bash script that connects to the root account and runs TF code to create: